phitranphitranphitran/regexp-saver/README.md

 This extension contributes the following settings:

 `regExpSaver.saved`: save your regular expressions to re-use under this array.
 Each object in this array becomes an item you can pick to apply when using the RegExp Saver commands.

+`regExpSaver.savedForWorkspace`: save your regular expressions to re-use for a specific workspace.
+These items won't show when selecting a RegExp in other workspaces.

 Instead of manually editing the JSON, you can use the interface provided by the command "RegExp Saver: Save new RegExp" under the Command Palette (ctrl/cmd + shift + P).
 If you'd like to manually edit the JSON, see below for the options that each object can define.